Brianna Rollins-McNeal

-Brianna Rollins-McNeal (born August 18, 1991), better known as Briana McNeal or Briana Rollins, is an American track and field athlete who specializes in the 100 metres hurdles.
+Brianna Rollins-McNeal (born August 18, 1991) is an American track and field athlete who specializes in the 100 metres hurdles.
 She is the 2016 Olympic champion and the 2013 World champion in the 100 metres hurdles.
-Her time of 12.26 ties her as the seventh-fastest 100 metre hurdler in history.
+Her time of 12.26 ties her as the ninth-fastest 100 metre hurdler in history.

-McNeal has been issued with two competition bans for anti-doping violations during her career.
-She served a one year ban in 2017 and served a five year ban that lasted February 2020 - August 2025.

-Early life and junior career
+Personal life

-McNeal was born in Miami, Florida, daughter of Temperance Rollins.
+Rollins was born in Miami, Florida, daughter of Temperance Rollins.
 She is the eldest of seven siblings and the only female.
 She is a 2009 graduate of Miami Northwestern Senior High School.
 Rollins competed for Clemson University and graduated in 2013, majoring in travel and tourism.
-At Clemson, McNeal was a three-time NCAA champion: winning the 60 metres hurdles in 2011 and 2013 and the 100 metres hurdles in 2013.
+At Clemson, Rollins was a three-time NCAA champion: winning the 60 metres hurdles in 2011 and 2013 and the 100 metres hurdles in 2013.
 She turned professional following the 2013 NCAA Outdoor Championships, where she broke the NCAA record in the 100 m hurdles with a time of 12.39.